PawseySC/singularity-containers/_episodes/07-mpi-openfoam.md

 ---

+> ## Note
+>
+> To run exercises from this episode on your own, you'll need a machine with MPICH libraries and Slurm scheduler installed.
+> If you only have MPICH but not Slurm, you can achieve the same outcomes below by executing `./mpi_mpirun.sh` in substitution for `sbatch mpi_sc19.sh`.
+> {: .callout}

 ### Let's run OpenFoam in a container!

 We're going to start this episode with actually running a practical example, and then discuss the way this all works later on.